ushills/msgtopdf/README.md

 # Converts Outlook .msg files to PDF

 `msgtopdf` is a Python 3 module to convert Outlook `.msg` files to PDF and extract the attachments.
-Unlike the majority of current modules msgtopdf maintains the formatting of HTML and RTF messages and embeds any inline images in the PDF output.
+Unlike the majority of current modules `msgtopdf` maintains the formatting of HTML and RTF messages and embeds any inline images in the PDF output.

-As the module used the `win32com` library the host machine must have Outlook installed.
+As the module uses the `win32com` library the host machine must have Outlook installed.

 `msgtopdf` uses the [wkhtmltopdf](https://wkhtmltopdf.org/) tool to convert the HTML message to PDF and [wkhtmltopdf](https://wkhtmltopdf.org/) must be installed separately.

-Currently `msgtopdf` extracts the message body and attachments to a new subfolder named using the emails subject.
+Currently `msgtopdf` extracts the message body and attachments to a new subfolder using subject of the email as the folder name.

 # Usage